tellor-io/dataSpecs/README.md

 Check out our queryBuilder tool:  [Query Builder](https://queryidbuilder.herokuapp.com/)

+## TLDR

+A "QueryType" is the unique name of the query.
+All QueryTypes should have at least one parameter being "type", which is mapped to a .md file in this dataSpecs repo.

+The "Query Descriptor" is a structured ABI string with details of each input variable

+"QueryData" is the input to the _queryData field in the submitValue function on Tellor and represents the encoded parameters of the QueryType (abi.encode() in soldity)

+A "QueryID" is the hash (keccack256) of the QueryData

 # Query Types

 TellorX is designed to support arbitrary query types (`QueryType`).
 A `QueryType` can have an arbitrary response type, specified by a structured ABI type string.